MicrosoftDocs/quantum-docs-pr/articles/libraries/chemistry/samples/molecular-hydrogen.md

     var fermionWavefunction = fermionHamiltonian.CreateHartreeFockState(nElectrons);

     // This Jordan-Wigner data structure also contains a representation
-    // of the Hamiltonian and wavefunction made for consumption by the Q# algorithms. var qSharpHamiltonianData = jordanWignerEncoding.ToQSharpFormat();
+    // of the Hamiltonian and wavefunction made for consumption by the Q# operations. var qSharpHamiltonianData = jordanWignerEncoding.ToQSharpFormat();
     var qSharpWavefunctionData = fermionWavefunction.ToQSharpFormat();
     var qSharpData = QSharpFormat.Convert.ToQSharpFormat(qSharpHamiltonianData, qSharpWavefunctionData);